As you keep your eyes open

 Participation: invitation only

-The 14th Lennart Meri Conference (LMC) is inspired by Horatius’ maxim, nam tua res agitur, paries cum proximus ardet (you too are in danger, when your neighbour’s house is on fire).
+The title of the conference was inspired by a saying of the poet, Horace – Nam tua res agitur, paries cum proximus ardet (You too are in danger, when your neighbour’s house is on fire).

-- the changing role of the US in international relations and the EU under new leadership,
+- the role of the US in international relations;

-- NATO at 70 and the health of the transatlantic relationship,
+- the future of NATO and the health of the transatlantic relationship;

-- the latest developments in Ukraine and the Western Balkans, and the new looming arms race.
+- the latest developments in Belarus, Ukraine and the Western Balkans;

-All these topics touch directly on our region.
+All these issues touch directly on our region.

 About the Lennart Meri Conference